sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 end
 ```

-If we execute the code above for the first time, our variable will be set:
+If we execute the code above for the first time, our variable will be instantiated:

 ##### **Output**
 ```
 🖤[0.7841, 0.4072]🖤
 ```

-We can now click our defined button, and the cell will be referenced again, thereby running the code block we defined:
+We can now click on our defined button, and the cell will be referenced again, thereby running the code block we defined:

 Screenshot_11